 This post was brought to you by Volvo.
 Learn more here.

 Oh memories.
 There’s nothing quite like writing something like this where I get to walk down the path of the past and remind myself of what it was like the first time that I held any number of the devices about which I’m getting ready to write.
-We’re talking about the history of the smartphone, so sit back, grab a drink and let’s reminisce.
+We’re talking about the history of smartphones, so sit back, grab a drink and let’s reminisce.

 Smartphone or Feature Phone?

 Here’s where we have to start, because the line is blurry.
-Would the Sidekick be considered a smartphone?
+Would the Sidekick be considered an early smartphone?
 Yes, by some people’s standards.
 But to others it was just a feature phone with a cool keyboard and a few other features.
 For the sake of argument, let’s say that a smartphone would need to have not only keyboard function (be that physical or on-screen), but also some basic “digital assistant” features, too.

 Taking that definition, we have to go all the way back to 1992 and the introduction of the IBM Simon.

 The Early Days